mohamso/stream-cuda/README.md

 The recommended block size for Kepler is 192 and 64 for Pascal.

 # STREAM Triad Benchmark Results
-On this page you will find a collection of STREAM Triad results from different CUDA devices.
+Below is a collection of STREAM Triad results from different CUDA devices.
 These results are useful for example in connection with performance modeling.
 All experiments conducted with ECC turned on.